 - A food dehydrator (I usually use a commercial unit, rather than a homemade or sun-dry type).
 Alternatively, you can use a just-warm oven.

 - A steamer (optional)

 To see how to prepare fresh rhubarb for use, see How to Harvest and Prepare Rhubarb for Cooking, Baking, and Freezing.

-Step One - Chop and Steam Rhubarb
+Step 1--Chop and Steam Rhubarb

-About Steaming Rhubarb
+About Steaming Rhubarb Prior to Preservation

 Steaming is usually not a necessary step when drying rhubarb.
 Some people believes that it helps a food hold its value better.
 However, I have tried drying rhubarb with and without steaming it first, and found we like the texture and color of the unsteamed rhubarb better.

 The steamed rhubarb tends to be flakier, flatter, sometimes stringier-seeming or course in the center of pieces, and sometimes turns a bit browner.
 (The color change is the opposite of what steamed and dried foods are supposed to do, but we have found this to be true with more than one product.)

 The unsteamed rhubarb is much like the fresh, except for being small and brittle - which it should be.

 It's your choice whether to steam or not to steam.